 What’s the difference between nectarines and peaches?

 Fur.
 The only difference between a nectarine and a peach is a single gene that produces fuzzy skin (dominant) or smooth skin (recessive).
 A nectarine (Prunus persica var. nucipersica or var. nectarina) is simply a peach without the furry skin (trichomes).
 Nectarines and peaches are both members of the rose family, along with apples, pears, blackberries, raspberries, and strawberries.
 Nectarines and peaches, like apricots, cherries, plums, and almonds, are stone fruits.
 There are both cling and freestone varieties, and you can find yellow and white peaches and nectarines.
-[Yellow fruits more acidic than white fruits.]
+[Yellow fruits are more acidic than white fruits.]
 Peaches and nectarines are also in a group of plants that use specialized cells for storage, manufacturing, and as weapons.
 These cells are called idioblasts.
 Don’t worry, though, they can’t hurt you.

 The main reason you do not see nectarines in the store year round is because they do not ship and store well.
 While nectarines are usually smaller, firmer, and more aromatic than peaches, they also bruise more easily.
 [All the more reason to grow your own!]
 A standard nectarine tree can reach over 30 feet in height, semi-dwarf varieties reach 12 to 15 feet tall and wide, while dwarf nectarine trees are only 8 to 10 feet and they can be pruned for an even smaller size while still producing a good crop.
 Nectarines can also be espaliered, if you only have a narrow space along a wall or fence.